ElinaFF/PICO/index.md

 The second classifier, the random forest, is a decision tree ensemble that classify independently the sample.
 Each DT vote the class of the sample.
 The class that has the most vote is assign to the sample.

 The Set Covering Machine (SCM) is a combination of rules.
-For exemple, if the cholesterol is greater than 2 g/l OR insulin is greater than 140 mg/dL AND insulin is less than 199 mg/dL.
+For example, if the cholesterol is greater than 2 g/l OR insulin is greater than 140 mg/dL AND insulin is less than 199 mg/dL.

 The last classifier is the Random SCM.
 As the random forest is a voting decision tree ensemble, the random SCM is a voting SCM ensemble.